ton-community/ton-docs/docs/develop/howto/pow-givers.md

 # POW Givers

 :::caution deprecated
-This information could be deprecated and not useful anymore.
+This information may be out of date and no longer useful.
 Feel free to omit it.
 :::

-The aim of this text is to describe how to interact with Proof-of-Work Giver smart contracts to obtain TON Coins.
-We assume familiarity with the TON Blockchain LiteClient as explained in the `Getting Started`, and with the procedure required to compile the LiteClient and other software.
-For obtaining larger amount of TON Coins required for running a validator, we also assume acquaintance with the `Full Node` and `Validator` pages.
-You will also need a dedicated server powerful enough for running a Full Node in order to obtain the larger amount of TON Coins.
-Obtaining small amounts of TON Coins does not require a dedicated server and may be done in several minutes on a home computer.
+The aim of this text is to describe how to interact with Proof-of-Work Giver smart contracts to obtain Toncoins.
+We assume familiarity with the TON Blockchain Lite Client as explained in `Getting Started`, and with the procedure required to compile the Lite Client and other software.
+For obtaining the larger amount of Toncoins required for running a validator, we also assume acquaintance with the `Full Node` and `Validator` pages.
+You will also need a dedicated server powerful enough for running a Full Node in order to obtain the larger amount of Toncoins.
+Obtaining small amounts of Toncoins does not require a dedicated server and may be done in several minutes on a home computer.

-> Note that at the moment, due to a large number of miners, large resources are required for any mining
+> Note that, at the moment, large resources are required for any mining due to the large number of miners.

 ## 1. Proof-of-Work Giver smart contracts

-In order to prevent a small number of malicious parties to collect all TON Coins, a special kind of "Proof-of-Work Giver" smart contract have been deployed in the masterchain of the network.
+In order to prevent a small number of malicious parties from collecting all Toncoins, a special kind of "Proof-of-Work Giver" smart contract has been deployed in the masterchain of the network.
 The addresses of these smart contacts are:

-Small givers (deliver from 10 to 100 TON Coins every several minutes):
+Small givers (deliver from 10 to 100 Toncoins every several minutes):

 * kf-kkdY_B7p-77TLn2hUhM6QidWrrsl8FYWCIvBMpZKprBtN
 * kf8SYc83pm5JkGt0p3TQRkuiM58O9Cr3waUtR9OoFq716lN-